Radio Frequency Facet Neurotomy (RFN) treatments have proven to offer excellent relief for whiplash sufferers.

-Today the conditon can be accurately diagnosed and treated.
-Anesthetic injections help diagnose the conditon and if confirmed a small 2 mm burn in the nerve that serves the facet joint is make.
-In short, the wire that carries the pain signal to the brain is cut.
-The nerve ends will usually regenerate and reconnect in 9-15 months but the procedure can be repeated.
+The condition is accurately diagnosed and treated today.
+Anesthetic injections help diagnose the condition.
+Once confirmed, a small 2 mm burn is made in the nerve that serves the facet joint.
+The wire carrying the pain signal to the brain is cut.
+Nerve ends will usually regenerate and reconnect in 9-15 months, but the procedure can be repeated.